 Our general manager Julie Russell works alongside Lauren Hudson, her P.A., Heather Atkinson, our office manager, Nicola Doherty, our office and volunteer administrator, and Helen Watkinson, our retail manager.

-They are joined by part-time members of the team including Ian Stevenson and Neil Johnson, who share driving duties on our minibus, and Francine Clee, our communications officer.
+They are joined by part-time members of the team including Neil Johnson and Garry Stanton, who share driving duties on our minibus, and Hayley Johnson, our communications manager.
 In total, we now employ eight full and part-time staff.

 Having launched a new brand in 2017, we have smashed our £100,000 fundraising target.
-We’re now looking forward to moving our headquarters to the sprawling new retail complex at Monks Cross, and will continue to serve the York community for 30 years and beyond.
+In May 2021 we moved to our new headquarters at the York Community Stadium, and will continue to serve the York community for 30 years and beyond.

 Mobile chemotherapy unit